 I have learned the hard way there are just women who I can't talk about homeschooling with because their lack of experience with homeschooling, or disagreement with my choice, may lead them to giving unhelpful advice or comments that are either based on false assumptions or their own opinions.
 This unsolicited advice has damaged a few friendships, and I don't like it.
 It hurts.
 Adjusting my expectations of certain relationships is the only way to keep them.

 I need these types of boundaries on many topics, not just homeschooling.
 I have loved ones with whom I can discuss politics, and some the topic is off limits if we want to preserve our relationship.
-I have friends who have food allergies like me, so I know I can vent to to them and they won't say anything hurtful or ignorant.
+I also have friends who have food allergies like me, so I know I can vent to to them and they won't say anything hurtful or ignorant.

 We need other women, and division over school choice is the last thing that should tear us apart.